 - Have I been exposed to someone who has tested positive for COVID-19 in the past 14 days?

-- Have I traveled to any areas under restriction in the past 14 days?
+- Have I traveled outside of Pennsylvania in the last 10 days?

 - Wearing face masks at all times is required.